vinc/moros/doc/devices.md

 # MOROS Devices

-Creating the device file system:
+Creating the devices in the file system:

 ```sh
 write /dev/